 Describe fully 2 medical complications related to high bile

 how can these complications be diagnosed?

 Describe the structure of the brush border and the differential

 Know fully the enzymology, E requirements, and transport mechanisms

 for the incorporation of proteins,

 carbohydrates, and fats from the lumen

 of the small intestine into the human

 body.
 Be able to master these to

-the point of manipulation and comparisons across
+the point of manipulation and comparisions across the three.

 What is digested in each region of the GI tract?
 What is absorbed